WebOrigami/docs/src/content/framework/intro2.md

 {{ framework-intro/src/public/team.yaml }}
 ```

-We can visually represent the data as a graph.
+We can visually represent this data as a graph.

 <figure class="constrain">
 {{ svg client/samples/frameworkIntro/focusedTeam.yaml }}
 </figure>

-(For brevity, in this and other diagrams showing `team.yaml`, we'll just show a couple of the data properties for each person.)
+(For brevity, in this and other diagrams showing team data, we'll just show the `name` and `image` properties for each person.)

 In this graph, the top-level keys are integers (0, 1, 2), which are the indices of the array of names.
 The second-level keys are strings: `name`, `image`, etc.